Glazed Hoisin Chicken Drumsticks

 What to serve with hoisin glazed chicken

-We like to serve this with a simple vegetable like sautéed bok choy and a side of steamed rice but it would also go really well with cauliflower rice, crispy garlic smashed red potatoes, kung pao cauliflower, or something lighter like Asian salad or carrot ginger salad.
+I like to serve this with a simple vegetable like sautéed bok choy and a side of steamed rice but it also goes really well with crispy garlic smashed red potatoes, kung pao cauliflower, or something lighter like Asian salad or carrot ginger salad.

 Ingredients